Programmers4u/api-client-ai/README.md

 # API Endpoints
 - `ping`: Endpoint used for checking the connectivity to the API.
-- `productstasks`: Endpoint used for retrieving a list of tasks.
+- `products/tasks`: Endpoint used for retrieving a list of tasks.
-- `productstasksquery`: Endpoint used for running a task or querying tasks.
+- `products/tasks/query`: Endpoint used for running a task or querying tasks.

 # Error Handling Mechanism
 The code uses `try-catch` blocks to handle errors that may occur during API requests.
 If an error occurs during the asynchronous requests, the `catch` block will handle the error by throwing it to be handled by the calling code.